claudiotalarico/EE406/README.md

     ihp-sg13g2
     sky130A
     ```
-    If you want to switch to the IHP PDK type:<br>
+    If you want to switch to the SKYWATER PDK type:<br>
     ```
-    iic-pdk ihp-sg13g2
+    sak-pdk sky130A
     ```
     To skip typing this command every time, create a `.designinit` text file in your design directory with the following lines:
     ```